-Every member of An Garda Síochána is authorised under the Animal Health and Welfare Act 2013
+Each member of An Garda Síochána is authorised under the Animal Health and Welfare Act 2013.

 DAFM have Authorised Officers/Veterinary Inspectors can investigate a welfare concern relating to any animal (including farm animals), and have inspectors in every county in Ireland.